koury/yii2-related-form/README.md

 yii2-related-form
 ===================

-It is a widget for melon.ng to clone form elements of related models.
+It is a widget only for melon.ng to clone form elements of related models.

 Installation
 ------------